marvin-hansen/alpha-system/docs/rbe_docker_image.md

 ## Connect to the docker image

-docker exec -it rbe bash
+docker exec -it bb_x86 bash

 ## Install basics